 There were challenges.
 My home office doubles as my podcast "recording studio", and I live in a terrace house in the crowded eastern suburbs of Sydney, surrounded by six-days-a-week building works.
 And as my dog likes to flop on the floor beside me in the office, the mic picked up all his fidgets, lip smacks and doggy stomach gurgles.

 I made a few mistakes, too.
-On my first recordings, I sounded like I was down a well with a pillow over my head.
-But, thankfully, I found VoiceOverMaster, Josh Meyer, on YouTube and he had some great videos on Audacity and voice settings which helped me climb out of the well and get the pillow off my head for recordings.
+For example, I sounded like I was down a well with a pillow over my head on my first recordings.
+Thankfully, I found VoiceOverMaster, Josh Meyer, on YouTube, and he had some great videos on Audacity and voice settings which helped me climb out of the well and get the pillow off my head for recordings.

 And then, having chosen Acast Open to host and distribute Tall And True Short Reads, I made a rookie error with the show notes and descriptions, which were truncated to meaninglessness by Apple and other podcast apps.
 Again, thankfully, I found tips for fixing this on the internet, including this advice from AudacityWorkshop.com:

 When it comes to show notes and episode descriptions: Less is more.

 It was exciting when I finally launched and published Tall And True Short Reads and found it on Apple Podcasts.
 And I will admit, I've boosted the podcast's popularity by subscribing to it on all the podcast apps I use on my phone.
 But I promise I have not rated or reviewed it!